Alterna-Dev-Studio/alternadevstudio.com/tools/directus/README.md

 - **Access Key**: minioadmin
 - **Secret Key**: minioadmin

+#### Interactive Setup

-To set up Minio for use with Directus:
+To set up Minio for use with Directus using an interactive prompt:
 ```bash
 cd tools/directus
 ./setup-minio.sh